 What is the ReFleece material?ReFleece is a new kind of felt.
-The outer charcoal grey layer comes from recycled PET fiber (e.g. old plastic bottles, and sometimes carpet fibers).
-The inner colored layer comes directly from a recovered fleece jacket, collected through Patagonia's Common Threads Initiative, or from a scrap of Polartec fabric that can't be used by their customers.
-We wash the jackets and scraps, then cut them up into squares roughly the size of a case.
+The felted, charcoal grey layer comes from recycled PET fiber (e.g. old plastic bottles, and sometimes carpet fibers).
+The inner colored layer comes directly from a recovered garment or scrap, collected by one of our Partner Brands.
+We clean the jackets and scraps, then cut them up into squares roughly the size of a case.
 The two layers are then put on top of each other and pressed together into the molds we have designed, using an innovative, low-energy manufacturing process.

 Is ReFleece made in the U.S?Yes!
 Each piece is manufactured, sewn and packaged in the U.S. We encourage you to take it overseas with you on your next trip so it can see the world.

 What is the environmental footprint of a ReFleece case?Great question!
 Calculating the exact carbon, water, and overall environmental footprint is a complicated art, and we don't pretend to have the answer, but we are committed to making choices that reduce that footprint as much as possible.
 Here's what we do to reduce our footprint:

 Third, our manufacturing process is relatively low energy.
-Typical recycling practices for polyester require completely melting the plastic twice (first to make it back in to small pellets used in manufacturing, and second to remelt those pellets to spin fiber or mold a plastic part).
+Typical recycling practices for polyester, for example, require completely melting the plastic twice (first to make it back in to small pellets used in manufacturing, and second to remelt those pellets to spin fiber or mold a plastic part).
 This requires heating the plastic to 540F, twice.
 We only need to heat our material to 300F, and we only do it once.

 Finally, we try to reduce the distances our materials travel during manufacturing.
 Our materials are sourced domestically when possible (currently all but snaps and labels are made in the U.S.).
 We cut, press, and sew our cases in the same location, here in the U.S. All shipping for the production of ReFleece is domestic, because nothing has to be melted down or re-processed overseas.